ansible/ansible/rst/examples.rst

     This is a facter variable: {{ facter_hostname }}
     This is an ohai variable: {{ ohai_foo }}

+NOTE: Ansible 0.3 (releasing very soon) will also supply built-in facts, so you won't need to install ruby on any of your remote machines if you don't want to.
+These are prefixed with `ansible_`.

 The `file` module allows changing ownership and permissions on files.
 These same options can be passed directly to the `copy` or `template` modules as well::